 The larger A1 was introduced following the F1 and similarly, it too was originally introduced with a solid VG10 blade.

 Apart from the blade marking, the grind line at the ricasso differed from the current A1s.
 Additionally, the Country of Origin was stamped as well.

 In 1995 the Swedish Air Force after much testing adopted the Fallkniven F1 as the pilot survival knife.

 In 2000 the F1,S1 and A1 models were tested by the US Naval Air Warfare Center in Patuexent River Maryland.
 The F1 and S1 were accepted for use by USMC and USN aircrews.
 The A1 passed all tests but was too large for the aircrews’ survival vests.
 However the A1 is known to be in use by Special Forces units of the U.S. and other nations as well.

-In late 201t Fallkniven introduced two new models, the F1 Pro and A1 Pro.
+In late 2015 Fallkniven introduced three new models, the F1 Pro, S1 Pro and A1 Pro.
 While based on the F1 and A1, these new models offered a Laminated Cobalt steel blade and a stainless steel guard.
 These models with slightly different grinds and thicker blades are even more rugged than the original series, which remain in production.
 The Pro series come with an improved sheath which allows for connections, a DC3/DC4 sharpening stone all in a waterproof carry case.

 And in 2017 a new large Bowie with a 10 inch LamCos blade was introduced as the “Modern Bowie”

 While Fallkniven truly got off the ground with a “hard use- no frills”military application in mind, in 2002 they introduced the Northern Lights series aimed at the civilian market with a traditional guard, stacked leather handle and pommel.